 Relative humidity (RH) is the ratio between how much water vapour there is in the air and how much moisture the air can hold when it is saturated whereas vapour pressure deficit (VPD) is the difference between these two.

 At Hyytiälä, the relative humidity of air ranges from 30 to 100%, with the most common daytime values around 50–70%.
 At night, the relative humidity increases as temperature decreases.
 Spring is the season with the driest air.
 The air gets increasingly moist along the growing season and towards the autumn.
 Relative humidity of 100% in general equals to rain or fog episodes.
+You can also study the changes in air humidity by viewing obervations made at Hyytiälä Forestry Field Station.

 When the air becomes too dry, the pores at the surface of the leave will tend to close to reduce transpiration and to avoid losing too much water.
 The direct consequence is a decrease of the flow of CO2 into the crown and therefore also carbon assimilation.